chaoss/grimoirelab-tutorial/grimoirelab/intro/scenarios.md

 ### Producing raw indexes

-The above scenario is affected by a problem: every time you want to re-run the Python script, Perceval nees to access the data sources once again.
+The above scenario is affected by a problem: every time you want to re-run the Python script, Perceval needs to access the data sources once again.
 This may be a problem if the data retrieval process is long, error-prone, or stresses too much the infrastructure where the data resides.

 To avoid these problems, GrimoireLab allows for an scenario where data sources are retrieved only once: store all the retrieved data in ElasticSearch indexes.
 This is one of the functionalities provided by GrimoireELK: run Perceval to access data, and store it in one raw index per data source.